Assem el Gazzar

 Assem el Gazzar (عاصم الجزار; born 20 August 1967) was the Minister of Housing, Utilities & Urban Communities of Egypt in the cabinet headed by Mostafa Madbouly.

-el Gazzar was appointed as the Deputy Housing Minister on January 2018.
+El Gazzar was appointed as the Deputy Housing Minister in January 2018.
 He was sworn in as the minister of housing as a successor to Prime Minister Mostafa Madbouly.

+He was one of the founders of the National Front Party, which launched in December 2024.

+El Gazzar was elected deputy speaker in the House of Representatives on 12 January 2026, alongside Mohamed Elwahsh.